-Insight: Protecting Sensitive Content Communications Remains a Big Challenge For the security team, sensitive content is at the center of what they need to protect in their corporate IT systems.
-And the 2024 respondents to our survey are much less likely to claim that no improvement is needed in their management of content security than their 2023 counterparts (Figure 39).
-Only 11% made that claim this year, but the percentage that said significant improvement is needed also declined.
-This leaves more than half (56%) who say that some improvement is needed.
-We can perhaps take heart that organizations are making some progress-while being more realistic about the need for further improvement.
 But these percentages were not uniform across the different groups.
-More than 30% of respondents in Saudi Arabia, the United Arab Emirates, North America, and Asia-Pacific indicated significant improvements are needed (Figure 40).
-The same is true of companies with between 20,001 and 30,000 employees and firms in the oil and gas, financial services, professional services, and federal government verticals (Figure 41) and 42). - Cybersecurity and Risk Management: Insight: Protecting Sensitive Content Communications Remains a Big Challenge of respondents said some improvement is needed in how they measure and manage sensitive content communications security in 2024 (compared to 37% in 2023).
-0/0 Cybersecurity and Risk Management: Progress Toward Zero Trust Progress Toward Zero Trust Zero trust in organizations reflects a significant adoption and integration across various security layers.
+30% or more respondents in Saudi Arabia, the United Arab Emirates, North America, and Asia-Pacific indicated significant improvements are needed (Figure 41).
+The same is true for professional services (47%), financial services (43%), oil and gas (42%), federal government (41%), manufacturing (36%), and healthcare (34%) (Figures 42 and 43).

+Progress Toward Zero Trust Zero trust in organizations reflects a significant adoption and integration across various security layers.
 Zero-trust principles at the network layer are being enforced through microsegmentation and strict access controls to minimize the lateral movement of threats.
 Endpoint security under zero trust involves deploying advanced threat protection and endpoint detection and response (EDR) solutions to ensure all devices accessing the network are continuously authenticated and monitored.
 For identity and access management, multifactor authentication (MFA) and privileged access management (PAM) are critical components, ensuring that user access is tightly controlled and continuously verified.
 At the content layer, organizations are implementing data encryption and real-time monitoring to secure sensitive information.
-Despite organizations prioritizing zero trust, nearly half (48%) report difficulties integrating zero trust across both on-premises and cloud environments.19 Our interest for this report obviously focuses on the content security layer (Figure 43).
+Despite organizations prioritizing zero trust, nearly half (48%) report difficulties integrating zero trust across both on-premises and cloud environments.19 Our interest for this report obviously focuses on the content security layer (Figure 44).
 Our first observation is the regrettable 45% of companies that have not yet achieved zero trust with content security.
 Second, there are some demographic areas where performance was even worse.
-Only 35% of U.K. respondents met this benchmark and 39% in both the Middle East and Asia-Pacific (Figure 44).
-By industry, state government (21%), oil and gas (33%), and pharmaceuticals and life sciences (39%) are lagging on zero trust protection for content (Figure 45). of organizations admit they have not yet achieved zero trust with content security.
-Cybersecurity and Risk Management: Advancing Security to Protect Sensitive Content Advancing Security to Protect Sensitive Content
+Only 35% of U.K. respondents met this benchmark and 39% in both the Middle East and Asia-Pacific (Figure 45).
+By industry, state government (21%), oil and gas (33%), and pharmaceuticals and life sciences (39%) are lagging on zero trust protection for content (Figure 46).

-For organizations that admitted they do not use advanced security capabilities for internal sensitive content communications, a much higher percentage (36%) indicated they do not know how many data breaches affected their organizations-compared to those who said they employ advanced security for some content communications or all content communications (8% respectively for both) (Figure 46).
+Advancing Security to Protect Sensitive Content For organizations that admitted they do not use advanced security capabilities for sensitive content communications, a much higher percentage (36%) indicated they do not know how many data breaches affected their organizations-compared to those who said they employ advanced security for some content communications or all content communications (8% respectively for both) (Figure 47).
 This reveals a serious risk gap.
-Across industry segments, findings highlight the biggest challenges in energy and utilities (56% use them for some or none), federal government (53%), and local government and legal (50%).
-This contrasts with the 41% from the global cohort that do so.
-Strongest industry performers include pharmaceutical and life sciences (78% said they have complete coverage), higher education (72% said they have complete coverage), and financial services (70% said they have complete coverage) (Figure 47). of respondents who said they don't use advanced security for sensitive content communications do not know how many data breaches they experienced.
-Cybersecurity and Risk Management: Tracking, Classifying, and Controlling Sensitive Content Access Tracking, Classifying, and Controlling Sensitive Content Access When content leaves an application such as email, file sharing, SFTP, managed file transfer, or web forms, it is important that organizations can track and control access to that content.
-While only 16% of respondents can do this every time, 45% indicated they can do so around three-quarters of the time (Figure 48).
-This percentage is better for certain segments-70% for North America, 79% for manufacturing, and 73% in healthcare (Figures 49 and 50).
+Across industry segments, findings highlight the biggest challenges in legal (55% use them for some or none), local government (50%), federal government (48%), and healthcare (44%).
+These contrast with the 41% from the global cohort that do so.
+Strongest industry performers include professional services (71% use them for all), state government (71%), and higher education (65%) (Figure 48).

+Tracking, Classifying, and Controlling Sensitive Content Access

+When content leaves an application such as email, file sharing, SFTP, managed file transfer, or web forms, it is important that organizations can track and control access to that content.
+While only 16% of respondents can do this every time, 45% indicated they can do so around three-quarters of the time (Figure 49).
+This percentage is better for certain segments-70% for North America, 79% for manufacturing, and 73% in healthcare (Figures 50 and 51).
 On the flip side, higher education (31%) and oil and gas (34%) fared worse.
 To identify which unstructured data should be controlled, it is necessary for a classification system to be in place.
 When asked how much of their unstructured data is tagged or classified, less than half of respondents (48%) claim that this is the case for 75% or more of their data (Figure 14).
-Things are slightly better in North America, where 56% have achieved this (Figure 51).
-Among industries, 65% have achieved this level in healthcare, 56% in financial services, and 55% in legal (Figure 52).
+Things are slightly better in North America, where 56% have achieved this (Figure 52).
+Among industries, 65% have achieved this level in healthcare, 56% in financial services, and 55% in legal (Figure 53).